awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

 ## Example asset models<a name="asset-model-examples"></a>

 This section contains example asset models definitions that you can use to create asset models with the AWS CLI and AWS IoT SiteWise SDKs\.
+These asset models represent a wind turbine and a wind farm\.
+Wind turbine assets ingest raw sensor data and calculate values such as power and average wind speed\.
+Wind farm assets calculate values such as total power for all wind turbines in the wind farm\.

 **Topics**
 + [Wind turbine asset model](#example-wind-turbine)